• Hungarian Language

 Cons

-• Hypoallergenic: Chinese Imperial Dog dogs don't do well with allergy sufferers by causing allergic reactions.
+• Allergy Friendliness: Chinese Imperial Dog dogs don't do well with allergy sufferers by causing allergic reactions.

-• Grooming: Advanced: The Chinese Imperial Dog requires a lot of grooming.
+• Grooming Requirements: Advanced: The Chinese Imperial Dog requires a lot of grooming.

-• Mouthiness: Chinese Imperial Dog dogs have a higher than average tendency to nip, chew, playbite, or herd people.
+• Mouthing Tendency: Chinese Imperial Dog dogs have a higher than average tendency to nip, chew, playbite, or herd people.

-• Tolerates Being Left Alone: Chinese Imperial Dog dogs tend to have separation anxiety when their owners left them alone at home because they bond very closely with them.
+• Alone Time Tolerance: Chinese Imperial Dog dogs tend to have separation anxiety when their owners left them alone at home because they bond very closely with them.

 • Office Friendly: Chinese Imperial Dog is not the best dog breed for office environment.